Why shale is good for mankind but bad for the US

 But America needs to fix its addiction to easy money and the current crisis could have been the best thing happening to the country in a long while for its curative properties.
 It’s going to be blunted by the shale gas boom as this puts new easy money at the fingertips of politicians.
 And that will make their will for painful reform evaporate like LNG dripping on a hot rock.

-That’s a shame as the country of infinite opportunities, the country of the free roaming entrepreneur should cut the tape and become what it was to my generation.
+That’s a shame as the country of infinite opportunities, the country of the free-roaming entrepreneur should cut the tape and become what it was to my generation.
 A beacon of opportunity and freedom.
 Mountains of debt on its shoulders will not make it nimble and easy money from shale will not put it back in shape.
-So it might well remain the couch potatoe it had become.
+So it might well remain the couch potato it had become.
 A pity.

 0 replies